-Prerequisite: Students must claim their intent to major in art and must have completed two of the three following courses: ART 102, ART 103 or ART 105.
+Prerequisite: Students must claim their intent to major in art and must have completed two of the three following courses: ART 102, ART 103, or ART 105.
 Instructor permission required.

-ART 299 Special Problems in Art (1)
+ART 299 Special Problems in Art (5)

 These courses are an extension of existing course sequences and are subject to the same fees as the individual courses within the sequence chosen.
 All 299 classes require permission of the instructor.

-- 299A Ceramics

-- 299B Design

-- o 299C Drawing

-- o 299D Figure Drawing

-- o 299E Painting

-- o 299F Photography

-- o 299G Printmaking

-- o 299H Sculpture

-- 299I Watercolor

-- o 299J Digital Photography - 299I Graphic Design
+299A Ceramics; 299B Design; 299C Drawing; 299D Figure Drawing; 299E Painting; 299F Photography; 299G Printmaking; 299H Sculpture; 299I Watercolor; 299J Digital Photography; 299K Graphic Design.
 Prerequisite: Prerequisite to registration for any 299 class is the satisfactory completion of the entire course sequence offered by the department in that particular medium.
-Example: 299C, Advanced Problems in Drawing, has a prerequisite of ART 105 and ART
+Example: 299C, Advanced Problems in Drawing, has a prerequisite of ART 105 and ART 106.